Living Healthy with a Chronic Condition

 The Self-Management Program's curriculum was developed at Stanford University's Patient Education Research Center.
 For more information about the program, please visit Stanford's Patient Education Research website.

-The Living Healthy with a Chronic Condition Program is made possible through a partnership with OASIS, Upstate Medical University, The Advocates for Upstate Medical University and the Onondaga County Department of Adult and Long Term Care Services.
+The Living Healthy with a Chronic Condition Programs, Matter of Balance and Tai Chi for Arthritis are made possible through a partnership with OASIS, Upstate Medical University, The Advocates for Upstate Medical University and the Onondaga County Department of Adult and Long Term Care Services.

 To watch a video on evidence-based program's outcomes: click here